ember-learn/guides-source/guides/release/tutorial/03-automated-testing.md

   create tests/acceptance/super-rentals-test.js
 ```

-This is called a _[generator]\(TODO: link to generators)_ command in Ember CLI.
+This is called a _generator_ command in Ember CLI.
 Generators automatically create files for us based on Ember's conventions and populate them with the appropriate boilerplate content, similar to how `ember new` initially created a skeleton app for us.
 It typically follows the pattern `ember generate <type> <name>`, where `<type>` is the kind of thing we are generating, and `<name>` is what we want to call it.

-In this case, we generated an _[acceptance test][TODO: link to acceptance test]_ located at `tests/acceptance/super-rentals-test.js`.
+In this case, we generated an _acceptance test_ located at `tests/acceptance/super-rentals-test.js`.

 Generators aren't required; we _could_ have created the file ourselves which would have accomplished the exact same thing.
 But, generators certainly save us a lot of typing.
 Go ahead and take a peek at the acceptance test file and see for yourself.